Adam-Thometz/Art-Buddy/README.md

 #### What's That Instrument?

-This app allows students to learn about different instruments based on category.
-Students can also test their instrument knowledge in the Listening Skills test and unlock instruments for the Song Maker.
+This app is divided into two sections: Learn and Play.
+The Learn section allows students to learn about different instruments.
+In the Play section, students can test their instrument knowledge in the Listening Skills test and unlock instruments for the Song Maker, a mini-sequencer where students can select instruments and melodies for them to play.
 Good for listening and reading comprehension.

 #### Jump Into Rhythm (under construction)